International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 In a data space optional service providers can offer [optional capabilities](http://link_to__value_added_services_chapter) to enable data sharing or to provide business services.
 Fundamentally, all such service providers are considered to be a participant in a data space and therefore bound to the agreed policies and rules of a given data space.
 Their implementation must be representable as a participant at the technical level.

 **Intermediaries** are services that are acting on behalf of participants in the data space.
-This can be a range of activities within the data space: negotiating a data sharing contract on behalf of a participant, implementing technical infrastructure on behalf of the participant and making decisions on behalf of a participant, thus impacting their digital sovereingnty.
+This can be a range of activities within the data space: negotiating a data sharing contract on behalf of a participant, implementing technical infrastructure on behalf of the participant and making decisions on behalf of a participant, thus impacting their digital sovereignty.

 Such intermediaries may be regulated by local governments like the EU Data Governance Act in the European Union, which defines a specific "Data Intermediary" role.
 A detailed analysis can be found in the paper [Reflections on the DGA and Data Intermediaries](https://internationaldataspaces.org/download/42325/?tmstv=1708096468).